All Procedures

 • Dry eyes

-• Difficulty in closing eyes completely (rarely permanent)
+• Difficulty fully closing the eyes (usually temporary)